 REEF members are at the heart of our grassroots marine conservation programs.
 Over 50,000 divers, snorkelers, students, and armchair naturalists stand behind our mission.

-This month we highlight Herb Gruenhagen.
-Herb has been a REEF member since 2001, and has conducted 208 surveys (all in his home state of California).
-He is a member of the Pacific Coast Advanced Assessment Team as an Expert Surveyor.
-Here's what Herb had to say about REEF:
+This month we highlight Randall Tyle.
+Randall has been a REEF member since 2009, and has conducted 539 surveys (many in his home state of Oregon).
+He is a member of the PAC Advanced Assessment Team, and has participated in several of REEF's west coast special projects.
+Here's what Randy had to say about REEF:

 When and how did you first volunteer with REEF or become a REEF member?